ratson/cordova-plugin-admob-free/README.md

 -----------------------------------------------------------------------

--If using autoshow, then need the following, or something like it when you want to display the interstitial
+-If not using autoshow, then need the following, or something like it when you want to display the interstitial

     document.addEventListener('onReceiveInterstitialAd', function(){window.plugins.AdMob.showInterstitialAd() });